 Sara has written a chapter for the book “Sensible Religion” published in 2014 entitled “Retrieving the Equilibrium and restoring Justice: Using Islam’s Egalitarian Teachings to reclaim Women’s Right.”

 After the 7/7 bombings she sat on the Home Office’s Tackling Extremism and Radicalisation Working Group and also sat on the Government’s Department for International Development’s (DFID) External Expert Advisory Group on Girls and Women advising the International Development Secretary.
-She is currently sitting on the Department for Education’s Due Diligence and Counter-Extremism Expert Reference Group.
+She also served on the Department for Education’s Due Diligence and Counter-Extremism Expert Reference Group.

-Whether working with Muslim women, youth, statutory agencies, schools, the police or government, Sara is passionate in tackling extremism, championing human rights and working towards creating a better world.
-To learn more about Sara's work with Inspire please visit the Inspire website at www.wewillinspire.com.
+Sara is passionate in tackling extremism, championing human rights and working towards building a cohesive society.
+To learn more about the work of the Commission for Countering Extremism please visit https://www.gov.uk/government/organisations/commission-for-countering-extremism.